“I’m afraid that the following syllogism may be used by some in the future.

 We have therefore to go deep and understand that this is not a simple game for the technology giants, the corporations, the scientists and academic researchers that command and fabricate our software, hardware and robots.
 We have a moral and civilisational obligation to better understand the full implications of how AI works and develops, and how to direct it in ways that serve society’s best interests.

 We all have a very serious responsibility on this.
 Citizens and global leaders have to be proactive and willing to understand in detail what is going on, by reading research and books that help them better understand the challenges and opportunities of this fast shiting AI (r)evolution.

-With that in mind I decided to highlight a list of top books reflecting about AI, done by authors I deeply respect.
+With that in mind I decided to highlight a list of the top AI books reflecting about, done by authors I deeply respect.
 Their reflections are inclusive and open, and tackle all kinds of sub topics which are part of the complex field of A, such as artificial super intelligence technology, artificial global intelligence, data driven machine learning, deep learning, swarm intelligence singularity, and many more.

 I have chosen authors that approach AI through a detailed, but also holistic point of view, that doesn’t get locked in too much academic or technical detail.
 As a humanist and technologist, my aim is to use the full scope of AI as tools, but also to develop a thought leadership reflection about this critical area.

 This is my very personal top 24 top AI books list on the subject, done by authors that have both the technical capacity and the holistic overview of its implications for humanity.
 My angle of choice was aligned to the fact that AI’s impact is so broad that we have to have a 360 degrees approach to explain and analyse it, in order to bring the best out of it.